Koenkk/zigbee2mqtt.io/docs/advanced/remote-adapter/connect_to_a_remote_adapter.md

     kickolduser: true
 ```

-For a Slaesh coordinator, use the following configuration:
+With a Slaesh coordinator, you need to set the DTR and RTS pins of the RS232 interfece in a specific way.
+The current (2023-02-04) version of Raspberry Pi OS does not have recent enough of ser2net to do that correctly, see https://github.com/cminyard/ser2net/issues/46.
+You might need to build the "gensi" and the "ser2net" packages on your rpi yourself.
+Other distributions might already have a more recent version.
+Once you have a version of ser2net that supports the "dtr=off" setting, use the following configuration:

 ```
 connection: &con01